allancslima/file-compressor/README.md

 ## Unit tests

+This project contains unit tests for the data structures only.

 First, compile the tests:

 `make tests`

-The tests are compiled separately by data structure at `/output`.
+They are compiled separately by data structure at `/output`.

-Then run the tests of a data structure like:
+Then run a test like:

 `./output/binary_tree_tests.out`